schustischuster/DevSeqPlant/README.md

 # DevSeqPlant
 Web platform for plant evolutionary transcriptomics.
 It houses a collection of interactive visualization and analysis tools to mine data of the DevSeq project.

+Reference:
+Schuster C., Gabel A., Drost H.-G., Grosse I., Leyser O., Meyerowitz E.M.
+(2024).
+Rapid evolution of gene expression patterns in flowering plants.
+[Unpublished manuscript].